mbodm/cdis-mac/README.md

 The tool itself should be rather self-explanatory.

-- Just run the `cdis` executable to see which DDC VCP60 value is currently active (and therefore the corresponding input source)
+- Just run the `cdis` executable to see which DDC VCP60 value is currently active (and therefore the corresponding input source of your display)
 - By using the `[number]` argument you can set the DDC VCP60 value (and therefore the corresponding input source of your display)

 "_DDC VCP60 value_", what?